satoshi-hayakawa/kernel-quadrature/README.md

   - `grlp.py` provides LP and CQP functions suitable for using the Gurobi optimizer in our setting.
 - Files starting from `experiment` directly run the experiments done in the paper.
   - `experiment_sobolev.py` and `experiment_data.py` respectively give experiments done in Section 3.1 and 3.2.
-  - `experiment_rchq_sobolev.py` and `experimet_rchq_data.py` respectively give experimets done in Section E.1 and E.2.
+  - `experiment_rchq_sobolev.py` and `experimet_rchq_data.py` respectively give experiments done in Section E.1 and E.2.
-- The other python files are providing the details of expriments and called in files starting from `experiment`.
+- The other python files are providing the details of experiments and called in files starting from `experiment`.

 ## Results Folders
 The folders `/results` and `/results_rchq` respectively contain files used in Section 3 and E.